2003 Afro-Asian Games: Closing ceremony

 The closing ceremony of the Games was marked by lights, colour and technology.

 The closing ceremony was hosted by Yukta Mookhey.
-President APJ Abdul Kalam officially closed the Games, in front of a near capacity crowd.
+President A. P. J. Abdul Kalam officially closed the Games, in front of a near capacity crowd.
 His closing words were : "I congratulate all the athletes and officials who were part of the Games.
 When I see thousands of sportspersons I am sure the combined power of youth through sport will be the most powerful resource on earth."
 As he did so, the Stadium was lit up in a pyrotechnics display, and fireworks burst in the sky.
 A "daredevil" act was done by a few service personnel, who came riding on motorcycles.
 A fly-past of the Indian Army airplanes, trailing smoke in the colours of the Indian flag took place as the dignitaries took their seats.

 The expected "high-point" of the closing ceremony was the show of camaraderie between the sportspersons of the two continents.
 However, few athletes trooped into the Stadium for that purpose.
-The "camaraderie ceremony" was followed by speeches of various important people, among them being IOA President Suresh Kalmadi, IOA and OCA Secretary-General Raja Randhir Singh, ANOCA President Alfa Ibrahim Diallo, Andhra Pradesh Chief Minister Chandrababu Naidu and Union Minister for Youth Affairs and Sports Vikram Verma.
+The "camaraderie ceremony" was followed by speeches of various important people, among them being IOA President Suresh Kalmadi, IOA and OCA Secretary-General Randhir Singh, ANOCA President Alfa Ibrahim Diallo, Andhra Pradesh Chief Minister Chandrababu Naidu and Union Minister for Youth Affairs and Sports Vikram Verma.
 The speeches were shortly followed by a memento presentation.

 As night fell, hundreds of Army recruits brought lighted torches, and did the "mashal dance".
 Laser lights and several technological innovations followed.
 Sheroo, the mascot, was bid farewell by noted Indian singer Hariharan and many costumed children.
 The Umojas performed yet again at the closing ceremony.
 The Chinese State circus was considered "breath-taking".
 Lebanese singer Diana Haddad, Egyptian singer Hisham Abbas and Indian singer Remo Fernandes performed at the closing ceremony as well.

 The host country was portrayed by a number of traditional folk dances, after which the Games officially ended.